We’ve already put together a list of what might be some of the most eco friendly, sustainable and animal friendly fibres.

 So, a fibre might not contain any animal products, and some people might consider this a win for animal welfare.

-But, that same fibre, which is often synthetic, might contribute to indirect forms of animal harm via pollution (waste water with chemicals from the production process being dumped into aquatic environments, or greenhouse gas emissions contributing to a changing climate and changing wild life habitats), and also rob people in very low income areas of the world selling animal based products to make an income to meet their basic living needs.
+But, that same fibre, which is often synthetic, might contribute to indirect forms of animal harm via pollution (waste water with chemicals from the production process being dumped into aquatic environments, or greenhouse gas emissions contributing to a changing climate and changing wild life habitats), and also mean that people in very low income areas of the world selling animal based products to make an income to meet their basic living needs, can no longer do so.

 Refinery29.com outlines a good broad theoretical question: